larui529/tensowflow-od-aws-ec2/README.md

 ## Quit training

-When the loss is converged we can quit training by pressing "Q" and the result will be saved
+When the loss is converged we can quit training by pressing "Ctrl + 'c'"  and the result will be saved

 ## Export inference graph
 The post-trained model is saved in tensorflow/models/research/object_detection/training.
 You could see the last 5 checkpoints.